ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst/Auth/UserAuth/README.md

 ## OrderCloud User Authentication

-When a user authenticates and acquires an access token from OrderCloud.io, typically in a front-end web or mobile app, that token can be used in your custom endpoints to verify the user's identity and roles.
+When a user authenticates and acquires an access token from OrderCloud, typically in a front-end web or mobile app, that token can be used in your custom endpoints to verify the user's identity and roles.
 Here are the steps involved:

 #### 1. Register OrderCloud user authentication and register user context in your [`Startup`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class.